 Key Concept:

-In June, the Northern Hemisphere leans in — bringing longer days and warmer weather.
+The solstice marks the moment when one hemisphere is most tilted toward or away from the sun.In June, the Northern Hemisphere leans in — bringing longer days and warmer weather.
 In December, the tilt reverses, and the Southern Hemisphere gets its turn with summer.

 🕰️ Why It’s the Longest Day of the Year

-During the summer solstice:
+During the summer solstice:-

 - The sun takes the longest path across the sky